 Our pupils range from the age of 5 years to 21 years and our curriculum is designed to give young people the opportunity to learn and make progress both academically and personally.
 We believe it is important that our students follow a broad, balanced, and exciting curriculum and one that is relevant to their needs and abilities.
 The curriculum provided at Headstart School is part of the range of strategies that we use to help prepare students for developing independence and a life outside of school; such a focus is clearly linked to them becoming well informed and active citizens in a multi-cultural and diverse society.
 Our approach is holistic and aims to look at all the child’s needs both academic and living skills.
-Most pupils are taught through a combination of 1:1 teaching and small group teaching (with 1:1 support).
+Most pupils are taught through a combination of 1:1 teaching and small group teaching (with 1:1 support where needed).
 Some require 2:1 support.

 Our staff are trained in: